What is the maximum amount that can be claimed as deduction for education loan?

 Things to remember

 Education loan is a must and it has its advantages but you don’t have to burden your child with debt if you start investing with a financial goal.
-With Invest 4G ULIP Plan from Canara HSBC Oriental Bank of Commerce Life Insurance, you can ensure life protection and meet your life goals by maximizing returns.
+With Invest 4G ULIP Plan from Canara HSBC Life Insurance, you can ensure life protection and meet your life goals by maximizing returns.
 You get the flexibility to choose between 7 different funds and 4 portfolio strategies to invest your money according to your financial goals, investment horizon and risk appetite.

 Hi, I am Gajendra Kothari, a Chartered Financial Analyst.
-Today under the Tax video series by Canara HSBC Oriental Bank of Commerce Life Insurance Company we take a tax based question that’s important for parents and fresh graduates and post-graduates alike.
+Today under the Tax video series by Canara HSBC Life Insurance Company we take a tax based question that’s important for parents and fresh graduates and post-graduates alike.
 If you’ve taken a loan to fund your child’s education or your own education, as may be the case with working professionals going for master’s degree, what is the maximum amount that can be eligible for deduction while taking an education loan?